California Child Wrongful Death Attorneys

 The Main Causes of Death in Children

-According to the Centers for Disease Control and Prevention (CDC), in a study of childhood injury between the years 2000-2006, on average 12,175 children 0-19 years of age die each year in the U. S. from unintentional injury.
+According to the Centers for Disease Control and Prevention (CDC), in a 2019 study of childhood injury, more than 7,000 children 0-19 years of age die each year in the U. S. from unintentional injury.

 Of those, the death rate for males was close to two times the rate for females.
 And transportation was the leading cause of death for children.
 The highest death rates were for occupants of motor vehicles in traffic.
 But there were also many pedestrian and bicycle deaths among children.